 - Add more oil if needed, then lightly sear the carrots and sweet potatoes on both sides.
 Transfer them to the plate.

-- Sear the pork belly pieces in batches to avoid overcrowding them.
+- Sear the pork in batches to avoid overcrowding the pot.
 Transfer them to a plate, then remove excess oil from the pot.

 - Briefly sear the chorizo slices for about a minute, then transfer them to the plate.